tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 1. If the path is still functional, the peer (i.e., the responder) cryptographically verifies the received `return_routability_check` message of type `path_challenge`.
-   The action to be taken depends on whether or not the path through which the message was received is still the preferred one:
+   The action to be taken depends on whether the path through which the message was received remains the preferred one.
    - If the path through which the message was received is preferred, a `return_routability_check` message of type `path_response` MUST be returned.
    - If the path through which the message was received is no longer preferred, a `return_routability_check` message of type `path_drop` MUST be returned.
+(Note that the responder must have initiated a voluntary path migration in order to know that this path is no longer the preferred one.)

    In either case, the peer echoes the cookie value in the response.
 1. The initiator receives and verifies that the `return_routability_check` message contains the previously sent cookie.
 The actions taken by the